Maritime Accident Lawyer in Houston TX

 cargo on an offshore work site

 Workers in the maritime industry face some of the highest risks of being injured on the job compared to other fields of employment.
-Maritime law recognizes the hazards that seamen and maritime workers face.
-The law provides them with rights to seek extensive compensation and benefits when they are injured or develop an occupational illness due to the negligence of their employers or the owner-operator of their vessel.
+Maritime law recognizes the hazards that seamen and maritime employees face.
+The law provides them with the rights to seek extensive compensation and benefits when injured or develop an occupational illness due to their employer’s negligence, or the negligence or unseaworthiness of the vessel’s owner-operator.

-For more than 25 years, the Houston maritime injury attorneys of The Callahan Law Firm have fought to secure maximum compensation for our clients who have been injured.
-We understand the difficulties that injured accident victims face when trying to get compensation from big corporations and their insurance companies.
-That’s why we take a small firm approach.
-We limit the number of cases we take on so that we can give you and your case the full attention and effort you deserve.
+For more than 25 years, The Callahan Law Firm’s Houston maritime injury attorneys have fought to secure maximum compensation for our clients who have maritime injury cases.
+Maritime claims are complex and require specialized knowledge and experience to navigate effectively.
+We understand the difficulties that offshore injury victims face when seeking compensation from employers, vessel owners, and insurance companies.
+That’s why we take a specialized approach, limiting the number of cases we take on so that we can give you and your case the full attention and effort you deserve.

 We bring extensive knowledge and experience to every case we handle.
+Our team comprehensively understands the unique legal principles governing maritime activities, including the Jones Act, general maritime law, the Longshore and Harbor Workers’ Compensation Act, and international conventions.
 Founding attorney Michael S. Callahan has an engineering background and is board-certified in Personal Injury Trial Law by the Texas Board of Legal Specialization.
-You can trust that we have the ability to handle even the most complex offshore accident injury claims.
+If you need to hire a maritime injury lawyer, you can trust that we have the experience, ability and resources to handle even the most complex maritime injury cases.

-Learn more about the compensation and benefits you may be entitled to for your injuries.
-Contact our firm today to set up a free initial case review with a Houston maritime law firm.
+Learn more about the compensation and benefits you may be entitled to for your maritime injury case in Houston.
+Contact our personal injury law firm today to set up a free initial case review with a skilled Houston maritime lawyer.

 Understanding Maritime Law

-Maritime law is comprised of several different federal statutes.
-Those statutes give people who are injured on sea vessels or in maritime facilities the right to pursue compensation when their injuries are caused by the negligence of employers or vessel/facility owners and operators.
+Maritime law comprises different federal statutes as well as common law.
+Those statutes and laws give people who are injured on sea vessels or in maritime facilities the right to pursue compensation when the negligence of employers or vessel/facility owners and operators causes their injuries.

-• Injuries on land – Injuries to maritime workers that occur at shore-based maritime facilities such as drydocks, cargo facilities and ports, are usually covered under the Longshore & Harbor Workers’ Compensation Act.
+• Injuries on land – Injuries to maritime workers that occur at shore-based maritime facilities, such as drydocks, cargo facilities, and ports, are usually covered under the Longshore & Harbor Workers’ Compensation Act.
+Although in many instances, an injury is caused by the negligence of a third-party which gives rise to a separate cause of action against the company and its employee who caused the incident and injury.

-• Injuries in navigable waters – Injuries to maritime workers that occur on the navigable waters of the United States are usually covered by the Jones Act.
-Injuries to workers on sea-based facilities, such as offshore drilling platforms, are usually covered by statutory extensions to the Longshore & Harbor Workers’ Compensation Act.
-However, there are a number of exceptions to these rules that depend on the type of vessel the maritime worker was on at the time he was injured.
+• Injuries in navigable waters – The Jones Act covers injuries to maritime workers that occur on the navigable waters of the United States.
+Injuries to workers on sea-based facilities, such as offshore drilling platforms, can be covered by the Jones Act or by statutory extensions to the Longshore & Harbor Workers’ Compensation Act depending on the particular facility.
+In sum, a worker’s rights are dependent on the type of vessel the maritime worker was on at the time they was injured.

 • Injuries in the harbor – Depending on the exact circumstances of the accident and the injured worker, the Jones Act or the Longshore & Harbor Workers’ Compensation Act may apply.